astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/foreword/foreword.md

 had one internship (and another for my dad's company, if you want to count that), with another lined up for Summer '25.
 Also, I don't like mentioning this for a lot of reasons (some of which I'll talk about later!), but I started programming when I was 12.
-Obviously, this still does not make me an expert of all things software-engineering, but I have seen a lot of things across the realms of academia, real world software, and otherwise that I would love to share that helped me along my journey and helped me succeed up to this point.
+Obviously, this still does not make me a CS expert by any means, but I have seen a lot of things across the realms of academia, real world software, and otherwise that I would love to share that helped me along my journey and helped me succeed up to this point.